Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 **STOP:** For the iris flower dataset, which of the two choices for dependent variable do you think is better?
 {: .notice--primary}

-The preceding question is implying that it is not clear whether petal width or petal length should be the dependent variable, because it is not clear at all how we might have any *causality* underlying the correlation between these variables.
-Because this causality is most likely absent, it does not make sense to prioritize one variable over the other as the dependent variable, and we should revisit how we are finding the line that best fits the data.
+The preceding question is implying that no clear *causality* underlies the correlation between petal width and petal length, which makes it difficult to prioritize one variable over the other as the dependent variable.
+For this reason, we will revisit how we are defining the line that best fits the data.

-In particular, instead of considering residuals based on distances to the line in only the *x*-direction or the *y*-direction, we can instead examine the distances from our data points to the line, as shown in the figure below.
-Minimizing the sum of the squares of these distances will give us a third line fitting a dataset that treats each of the two variables equally and is called the **first principal component** of the data.
+Instead of considering residuals based on distances to the line in only the *x*-direction or the *y*-direction, we can instead examine the distances from our data points to the line, as shown in the figure below.
+The line minimizing the sum of the squares of these distances treats each of the two variables equally and is called the **first principal component** of the data.

 [![image-center](../assets/images/600px/residuals_projections.png){: .align-center width="300px"}](../assets/images/residuals_projections.png)
 A line along with a collection of points; dashed lines show the shortest segments connecting each point to the line.